lgoyes/BookNotes/CodeComplete-SteveMcConnell.md

 * Your position on the technology wave determines what approaches will be effective -or even possible.
 Identify where you are on the technology wave, and adjust your plans and expectations accordingly.

 ## 5. Design in Construction

+* Software's Primary Technical Imperative is _managing complexity_.
+This is greatly aided by a design focus on simplicity.
+* Simplicity is achieved in two general ways: minimizing the amount of essential complexity that anyone's brain has to deal with at any one time, and keeping accidental complexity from proliferating needlessly.
+* Design is heuristic.
+Dogmatic adherence to any single methodology hurts creativiy and hurts your programs.
+* Good design is iterative; the more design possibilities you try, the better your final design will be.
+* Information hiding is a particularly valuable concept.
+Asking "What should I hide?" settles many difficult design issues.
+* Lots of useful, interesting information on design is available outside this book.
+The perspectives presented here are just the tip of the iceberg.

 ## 6. Working Classes
 ## 7. High-Quality Routines
 ## 8. Defensive Programming